cdl-saarland/AnICA-UI/devidisc_ui/basic_ui/inline_docs/single_campaign.md

   - Discoveries per Batch: This graph shows the number of discoveries (vertical axis) for each batch in the campaign (horizontal axis).
   The batches are indexed by the order in which they are investigated in the campaign.
+  - Generality of Discoveries: This is a histrogram showing the distribution of generality values in the discoveries of this campaign.

 ### Detailed Results: